ProfDrLuigi/wired-bot/README.md

   	git clone https://github.com/ProfDrLuigi/tgpt
  	cd tgpt
   	bash build.sh
-Copy your desired binary in the build folder to

-	/opt/wired-bot/tgpt
-If you want to start tgpt in background with wirebotctl you must set this:
+Rename your desired binary in the build folder to "tgpt" and copy it to your wired-bot folder If you want to start tgpt in background you must set this in wired-bot.sh

 	gpt_autostart=yes

 in wirebot.sh

 </details>